Fiber photometry: Limitations

 It is important when planning experiments to consider the major limitation of fiber photometry: low cellular and spatial resolution.
 This lack of optical resolution can be attributed to the collection of an aggregation of activity within a field of view, only allowing for 'bulk' changes in fluorescent signal.
 Although the size of an optical cannula is much smaller than technology used in other calcium imaging methods, such as one- and two-photon microscopy, animals must be securely tethered to a rigid fiber bundle.
 This may limit the naturalistic behavior and of smaller mammals, such as mice.

 Integration with other methods

 Rat receiving optogenetic stimulation via a fiber optic implant.
 This method can be combined with fiber photometry to manipulate and measure population calcium dynamics within a neural circuit.

 Optogenetics and DREADDs

 Fiber photometry can be integrated with cellular manipulation to draw a causal link between neural activity and behavior.
 Targeted modulation of defined cell types and projections in the brain can be accomplished using optogenetics or Designer Receptors Exclusively Activated by Designer Drugs (DREADDs).
 The method is chosen based on the temporal precision necessary for the experimental design, amongst other factors.
 Optogenetics allows for manipulation of a specific cell-type with high temporal precision.
 DREADDs have a much lower temporal precision due to the pharmacokinetics of the ligand, such as clozapine-N-oxide (CNO) or deschloroclozapine (DCZ).
-It is important to note that simultaneous optical readout and optogenetic manipulation comes with several potential issues that are discussed below.
+Simultaneous optical readout and optogenetic manipulation comes with several potential issues that are discussed below.